raiden-network/raiden/CONTRIBUTING.md

 ## Contributing

-You can contribute to the development with two basic methods.
+There are two ways you can contribute to the development.
 You can either open an Issue or if you have programming abilities open a Pull Request.

 ### Creating an Issue